glasskube/glasskube/CONTRIBUTING.md

 This will make sure the `alias-name` is in sync with your glasskube binary.
 However, this is a temporary alias.
 If you'd like to create a permanent alias, you can read more about it [here](https://www.freecodecamp.org/news/how-to-create-your-own-command-in-linux/).

 **Note:** Don't use `alias-name` as _glasskube_ since the actual glasskube CLI tool installed locally will get in conflict with executable `glasskube` binary.

+#### package-operator

+**tl;dr:** Use [minikube](https://minikube.sigs.k8s.io/docs/) during development and run: `make install webhook cert run`

+For development, we provide the following `make` targets:

+- `make install` installs the package-operator CRDs in the current cluster.
+- `make webhook` installs the package-operator webhook CRDs in the current cluster, including a patch to allow using the package-operator running on the local machine for the validating admission webhook (only works on minikube).
+- `make cert` runs the package-operator cert-manager locally to generate a self signed TLS certificate and patch the ValidatingWebhookConfiguration with the CA bundle.
+The TLS certificate is valid for 1 year, but is saved in a temporary directory, so it is recommended to run this task at least once everytime the machine is restarted.
+- `make run` runs the package-operator locally.
+- `make docker-build` builds a docker image for the package-operator.
+- `make deploy` applies the full package-operator manifest (excluding dependencies) in the current cluster.

+The package-operator ships with a ValidatingAdmissionWebhook.
+While it is not mandatory to use it during development, we do recommend that you do.
+Just follow these steps:

+1. `make install` creates the package-operator CRDs in your cluster.
+2. `make webhook` creates an "ExternalName" service in your cluster that points to your host machine.
+This only works if you use [minikube](https://minikube.sigs.k8s.io/docs/), if you want to use [kind](https://kind.sigs.k8s.io/) instead, take a look at [this issue](https://github.com/kubernetes-sigs/kind/issues/1200).
+3. With the webhook configuration in place, you have to generate a TLS certificate locally and patch the webhook configuration with the CA bundle by running `make cert`.
+4. Run the operator using your preferred environment, or `make run`.

+When changing the manifests, it is recommended to deploy the package-operator in a minikube cluster.
+To achieve this, you will have to do three things:

+1. Point your local docker CLI to the minikube docker daemon:
+   `minikube docker-env` for more info
+2. Build the docker image:
+   `make docker-build`
+3. Deploy the operator using the locally built image:
+   `make deploy`

 ### Testing